dkozhukhar/Vibrant/README.md

 # Vibrant

-Vibrant is a hectic experience of 2D arena shooter action revolving around inertia and dog-fighting against vicious AIs.
-You will meet with increasingly numerous enemies in a blissful techno trance until you meet your fate.
+Vibrant is a hectic experience of 2D shoot'em up action revolving around inertia and dog-fighting against vicious AIs.
+You'll meet increasingly numerous enemies in a blissful techno trance until you meet your fate.

 ![Vibrant game screenshot](screenshot.jpg)